go-vela/vela-git/DOCS.md

 +     tags: true
 ```

-Sample of cloning a repository and resolving LFS objects:
+Sample of cloning a repository and resolving LFS objects with the `vela-git` plugin:

 ```diff
 steps: